-In Level Two of the Programme, students shall take the Dissertation Option or the Research Essay Option. a) Dissertation Option - The Dissertation Option shall a) Dissertation Option - The Dissertation Option shall be in accordance with Faculty of Education Special Regulations 41.55.
+In Level Two of the Programme, students shall take the Dissertation Option or the Research Essay Option. a) Dissertation Option - The Dissertation Option shall be in accordance with Faculty of Education Special Regulations 41.55.

 ELC761 Dissertation

 b) Research Essay Option - The Research Essay Option shall be in accordance with Faculty of Education Special Regulation 41.7.